NdauwaRafael/javascriptPracticeLesson/lesson_3_assignment.md

 6. Add another method to your penguin called `sayHello` that prints to the `console` the same message from step 2 above.
 But this time, be sure to use the mystical, magical, all-powerful `this` keyword to access your penguin's name, so that way the `sayHello` method could potentially work for any penguin that has a name!
 7. Next, call your penguin's `sayHello()` method and make sure that it works!
 (Hint: if you need an example of what it looks like when you call a method of an object, look at `console.log()` -- that's how you call the `log()` method of the `console` object!)
 8. Without modifying any of your previous code, change the penguin's name to "Penguin McPenguinFace" and then call your penguin's `sayHello()` function one more time to make sure it still works.
+9. Call your penguin's fly() method and make sure it works!
+10. Change the canFly property to true -- again, without modifying any of your previous code!
+11. Now call your penguin's fly() method again and make sure it works as expected!